 - And, what will you serve them? (another hint: it’s not “everything”)

-Another way of looking at it is to think about who your service is for and what your service is for.
 These questions will help steer you in the right direction for answering the other questions.
-More importantly, they will help you with the two most important activities of your launch: hiring and sales.
+But, more importantly, they will help you with the two most important activities of your launch: hiring and sales.